wp-plugins/best-logo-slider/readme.txt

 * Active the plugin.

-* Use this [logo_slider] shortcode, where you need to show the logo slider.
+* Use this [logo-slider] shortcode, where you need to show the logo slider.

 * Post some logo.